LukasMut/human_alignment/README.md

 This is the official GitHub repository to the ICLR 2023 paper ["Human alignment of neural network representations"](https://arxiv.org/abs/2211.01201).
 The GitHub repository should allow you to reproduce the results of most, if not all, of the experiments we present in our paper.

-## Resources used in this project:
+## Relevant resources used in this project

 - [`thingsvision`](https://github.com/ViCCo-Group/thingsvision)
 - [VICE](https://github.com/LukasMut/VICE)